 Adding Visual Sitemap in WordPress

-To make it easy, we have created a video tutorial on how to install a WordPress plugin that you can watch below.
+To make it easy, we have created a video tutorial on how to visual sitemap that you can watch below.

 However if you just want to follow text-instructions, then you can follow our step by step tutorial on how to How to create a visual sitemap in WordPress.